LijahTheDev/The-Venue/README.md

 Once you have the project folder ready to go, open the folder in your favorite code editor.<br>
-Once you have opened the project folder in your code editor,<br> open the project directory in a terminal and run the follow command in the project folder/directory.
+Once you have opened the project folder in your code editor,<br> open the project directory in a terminal and run the following command in the project folder/directory.

 ```
 npm install
 ```
-This will install all the dependencies and get all the require packages for this project.
+This will install all the dependencies and get all the required packages for this project.

 ### Step 3.
 Run Project on Local Dev Server 💻

-Next you'll want to run a local devlopment server with live reloading.<br> When you make changes and save, the server running the project on localhost will automatically reload.<br>
+Next, you'll want to run a local development server with live reloading.<br> When you make changes and save, the server running the project on localhost will automatically reload.<br>
 Create-React-App makes it easy to spin up a local server on localhost by typing an easy command in the terminal.